 The AC representative for North America (Mr. Benítez Díaz), as co-Chair of the joint intersessional working group on the Review of CITES provisions related to trade in specimens of animals and plants not of wild source, presented the results of its intersessional work to support the Standing Committee's intersessional working group by identifying the conservation risks associated with non-wild trade, any accompanying mitigating actions and the assumptions on which those mitigating actions are based.
 The co-chair of the working group indicated that, in general, the consensus of the working group leaned towards a potentially lower conservation risk for the wild populations associated with trade in specimens of animals and plants not of wild source when robust systems and practices are in place, but with some caution against generalizing this across all species and circumstances.
-While there are successful examples of reduced conservation, inadequate regulatory frameworks, and varying impacts depending on the species and local conditions, make it necessary to evaluate each case individually.
+While there are successful examples of reduced conservation risks, challenges such as legal origin of parental stock, potential laundering, stock supplementation, inadequate regulatory frameworks, and varying impacts depending on the species and local conditions, make it necessary to evaluate each case individually.